-As Title IX lawyers, every day we get calls from scared parents telling us that their child has been accused of misconduct while away at school or in need of filing a charge against another student at college for a serious policy violation.
-Often: My son was accused of a Title IX violation.
+As Title IX lawyers, we get calls every day from scared parents telling us that their child has been accused of misconduct while away at school or in need of filing a charge against another student at college for a serious policy violation.
+Often, it’s: My son was accused of a Title IX violation.
 What should I do?
 But whether accused of or involved in a Title IX sexual assault case, a hazing allegation or academic misconduct matter, parents tell us how scared they are for their student’s future.

 Here are five immediate concerns and words for advice for parents of students facing Title IX accusations:

 1. Should you go to your student or have your student come home?

 Your child will be terrified.
 As scared as parents might be, it pales in comparison to how the student feels during this time.
 Many students, no matter how confident, smart and resilient, fall apart during a disciplinary process.
 Your first decision must include just being physically present if possible- at least in the beginning of the case.
 While cases can last several months, we find that students do best if there is immediate parental contact right after the charge.

 2. Does your child now need therapy after a Title IX allegation?

 If your child sees a therapist, contact that counselor immediately and arrange for a counselling session.
 Likewise, put on your own oxygen mask, and talk to your own therapist for support.
 You need to be in a good place to be of value during this time.

 3. How soon should you contact a Title IX attorney?